JanHalozan/iTunesConnectAnalytics/README.md

 A nodejs module wrapping the AppStore (formerly iTunes) Connect Analytics API.
 Allows retrieving data available under the `App Analytics` section of AppStore Connect.

-_If you're building a dashboard for yourself or your company you might be better off with checking out [Databox](https://databox.com) (where I currently work) where we provide a super easy to set up iTunesConnect integration as well as a Google Play Developer Console integration._
+_If you're building a dashboard for yourself or your company you might be better off with checking out [Databox](https://databox.com) where we provide a super easy to set up iTunesConnect integration as well as a Google Play Developer Console integration._

 ## Installation